sjkaursb93/Defender-for-cloud-learning-collection/README.md

 In addition to setting up Microsoft Defender for Clod [use this article](https://learn.microsoft.com/en-us/azure/security/fundamentals/best-practices-and-patterns) to understand the security best practices to use when you're designing, deploying, and managing your cloud solutions by using Azure. <br>

 ### Security Recommendations and Security Alerts
-The two main things you'll be looking for when setting up Defender for cloud is Security Recommendations and Alerts.<br>
+The two main things you'll be looking for when setting up Microsoft Defender for cloud is Security Recommendations and Alerts.<br>
 **Security Recommendations** play a crucial role in enhancing your orgnization's security posture.
 The recommendations are based on assessments of your resources and workloads agains built-in custom security standards.
 Before getting started with the recommendations assessments, I have always referred to [Recommendations References ](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference)to understand the baseline which is based on Microsoft cloud benchmark. <br>
 Defender for cloud now also provides [Devops Recommendations](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference-devops), if you connect Azure Devops, GitHub, GitLab with Defender. <br>
 Note if you have multi-cloud architecture, Defender for Cloud can be used to assess AWS and GCP enviornments.
 Here are additional recommendations links: